 San Andreas Fault Along Trancos Ridge

-On the peninsula south of San Francisco and near Palo Alto in the Los Trancos Open Space Preserve, you can take a mile-long, self-guided hike that runs over the San Andreas Fault.
+On the peninsula south of San Francisco and near Palo Alto in the Los Trancos Open Space Preserve, you can take a self-guided hike that runs over the San Andreas Fault.
 It's an easy walk through some pleasant terrain.
 The fault's features are subtle in this area: depressions that look like road beds, shallow sag ponds, and gullies running the wrong way.
-You can download the self-guided trail guide.
+You can download the self-guided trail guide here.

 San Andreas Fault in San Francisco

 By far the most famous victim of the San Andreas Fault was San Francisco, which was rocked by two big earthquakes in 1906 and 1989.

 The bigger and more destructive of the two was the temblor which occurred at 5:12 a.m. on Wednesday, April 18, 1906.
 With an estimated magnitude of approximately 8 on the Richter scale, it was almost 10 times larger than the 7.1 magnitude quake in 1989.
 Centered about two miles offshore, it ruptured the San Andreas Fault for almost 300 miles and was felt from Oregon to Los Angeles.
 Devastating fires sprung up in its aftermath.
 More than 3,000 people died, which was the greatest loss of life from a natural disaster in California's history.

-The statistics are eye-popping: 300,000 people were homeless out of 410,000.
-About 25,000 buildings were destroyed, and there was $400 million in losses (an equivalent to $5.67 billion in 2009 dollars).
+The statistics are eye-popping: 200,000 people were homeless out of the city's 410,000.
+About 25,000 buildings were destroyed, and there was $400 million in losses (an equivalent to $11.4 billion in 2020 dollars).
 Surprisingly, the city got back on its feet in just a few years, in time to host the 1915 Panama-Pacific International Exposition.
 Today, few landmarks remain where you can see evidence of the 1906 quake.